 However, if the need to send or receive faxes is an important part of your or your business's daily activities, a dedicated fax machine can make sense.
 While many all-in-one printers (also called multifunction printers or MFPs) can fax, a dedicated fax machine is set up to excel at that task.
-Pluses include a more robust lineup of fax-specific features -- such as lots of slots for one-touch speed-dial numbers and the ability to broadcast faxes to multiple locations.
-Other pluses include sufficient memory to hold hundreds of pages in storage in case faxes are received but can't be printed out (for example, if the fax machine is out of paper).
-You'll also find standard phone features, such as a handset for making calls or a built-in answering machine (or the ability to add an external one).
+The best fax machines offer a more robust lineup of fax-specific features, such as lots of slots for one-touch speed-dial numbers and the ability to broadcast faxes to multiple locations.
+They also include enough memory to hold hundreds of pages in storage in case faxes are received but can't be printed out (for example, if the fax machine is out of paper).
+Fax machines might also include standard phone features, such as a handset for making calls, caller ID and built-in answering machine (or the ability to add an external one).
 Moreover, most modern fax machines can also handle basic printing, copying and scanning -- although they won't perform as well at those tasks as an MFP that's designed to be a printer first.